Rescue & Medical Care

 These sustainable livelihoods are transforming communities, restoring hope and dignity by enabling displaced families to return to their land, rebuild their homes, and strengthen their economic resilience throughout the region.

-Your investment for as little as $50 will get a business up and running in the Nineveh plains. it will help families pay the bills, feed and educate their children and change the local economy after ISIS destroyed everything.
+Your investment will get businesses up and running in the Nineveh plains. it will help families pay the bills, feed and educate their children and change the local economy after ISIS destroyed everything.